From Words to Amino Acids: Does the Curse of Depth Persist?: Experiments

+The top-1 overlap curves provide a complementary view of the same refinement behavior.
+Across model families, agreement with the final prediction is often already relatively high in early layers and remains fairly stable through much of the network, while the KL divergence stays stable or decreases only slightly at first and then declines more clearly toward later layers.
+Taken together, these results suggest that the top prediction is often fixed well before the last layer, while later layers mainly refine the confidence over tokens and align the full distribution with the final output.

 \paragraph{Summary.} The results are consistent with prior depth analyses in LLMs \citep{sun2025curse, csordas2025language, skean2025layer, gromov2024unreasonable} and align with our observations in \cref{subsec:skiplayer_effects}.
-For almost all model families, later layers tend to make smaller, incremental updates that mainly refine an increasingly stable output distribution, rather than inducing large shifts in the model’s predictions, and this refinement behavior becomes clearer with scale in many cases.
+Across model families, later layers tend to make smaller, incremental updates that mainly refine an increasingly stable output distribution, rather than inducing large shifts in the model’s predictions, and this refinement behavior becomes clearer with scale in many cases.